NihalAllam/Image-Steganography/README.md

 # Image-Steganography
+Hiding text data in an image.
-Hiding/Retrieving text data in/from an image.
+Retrieving text data from an image.